 Richard Qiangdong Liu has been our chairman and chief executive officer since our inception.
-Mr. Liu has over 20 years of experience in the retail and ecommerce industries.
+Mr. Liu has over 20 years of experience in the retail and e-commerce industries.
 In June 1998, Mr. Liu started his own business in Beijing, which was mainly engaged in the distribution of magneto-optical products.
 In January 2004, Mr. Liu launched his first online retail website.
 He founded our business later that year and has guided our development and growth since then.
 In December 2011, Mr. Liu received the prestigious award "2011 China Economic Person of the Year" from CCTV, China's largest nationwide television network.
 Mr. Liu has received numerous other awards for his achievements in the e-commerce industry in China, such as "2011 Chinese Business Leader" and Fortune China's "2012 Chinese Businessman."
 Mr. Liu received a bachelor's degree in sociology from Renmin University of China in Beijing and an EMBA degree from China Europe International Business School.

 Martin Chiping Lau has served as our director since March 2014.
 Mr. Lau is president and executive director of Tencent Holdings Limited, a provider of comprehensive internet services serving the largest online community in China and listed on the Hong Kong Stock Exchange.
 In 2007, Mr. Lau was appointed as an executive director of Tencent.
 In 2006, Mr. Lau was promoted as the president of Tencent to manage the day-to-day operation of Tencent.
 In February 2005, he joined Tencent as the chief strategy and investment officer, and was responsible for corporate strategies, investments, merger and acquisitions and investor relations.
-Prior to joining Tencent, Mr. Lau was an executive director at Goldman Sachs (Asia) L.L.C.'s investment banking division and the chief operating officer of its telecom, media and technology group.
-Prior to that, he worked at McKinsey & Company, Inc. as a management consultant.
-Mr. Lau also serves as a director of Vipshop Holdings Limited, an online discount retailer listed on the NYSE, a director of Tencent Music Entertainment Group, an online music entertainment platform in China listed on the NYSE, a director of Leju Holdings Limited, an online-to-offline real estate services provider in China listed on the NYSE, a non-executive director of Meituan Dianping, an e-commerce platform for service listed on the Hong Kong Stock Exchange.
-Mr. Lau received a bachelor of science degree in electrical engineering from the University of Michigan, a master of science degree in electrical engineering from Stanford University and an MBA degree from Kellogg Graduate School of Management, Northwestern University.
+Prior to joining Tencent, Mr. Lau was an executive director at Goldman Sachs (Asia) L.L.C.'s investment banking division and the chief operating officer of Vipshop Holdings Limited, an online discount retailer listed on the NYSE, a director of Tencent Music Entertainment Group, an online music entertainment platform in China listed on the NYSE, a director of Leju Holdings Limited, an online-to-offline real estate services provider in China listed on the NYSE, a non-executive director of Meituan Dianping, an e-commerce platform for service listed on the Hong Kong Stock Exchange.
+Mr. Lau received a bachelor of science degree in electrical engineering from the University of Michigan, a master of science degree in electrical engineering from Stanford University and an MBA degree from Kellogg Graduate School of Management, Northwestem University.